ShikhSh/Learnings/DL-basics.md

   5. Layer Normalization
     - Normalizes mean and variance of the O/P of embeddings
     - Large/Small embeddings - bad for future layer computations
+    - Layer Normalization is a technique used in machine learning and artificial intelligence to normalize the inputs of a neural network layer.
+It ensures that the inputs have a consistent distribution and reduces the internal covariate shift problem that can occur during training.
+By normalizing the inputs, Layer Normalization enhances the stability and generalization of the network.
+    - Layer Normalization operates by calculating the mean and variance of the inputs for each sample.
+It then applies a normalization transformation to the inputs, bringing them to a standard distribution.
+This helps to reduce the impact of different scales and ranges of feature values, making the learning process more stable and efficient.
+    - Indep of batch sizes (unlike Batch Norm)
     - https://h2o.ai/wiki/layer-normalization/
   6. Residual connections
   7. Scheduler - AdamW (increase and then decreased)